- CBD Edibles vs. CBD Oil: The Great Debate

 2 – Absorption Rate

-In an unregulated industry, it is essential to only purchase CBD from reputable brands.
+In an unregulated industry, it is essential only to purchase CBD from reputable brands.
 Make sure they offer third-party lab reports that outline the content of all products.
 If your CBD oil doesn’t have much in the way of cannabidiol, it doesn’t matter how much you absorb!

 The bioavailability of CBD is the rate at which it is absorbed into the blood.
 Let’s say your body absorbs 10% of what you consume.
 It means you get the benefit of 10mg of CBD if you use 100mg.
 Once again, bioavailability depends on an array of factors.
 For instance, a 240-pound man requires more CBD than a 150-pound woman, everything else being equal.